Rameshzende/React-Timer/README.md

 ### Creating a new application

 You can use React Native's built-in command line interface to generate a new project.
 Let's create a new React Native project called "AwesomeProject":

+Enter the following commndas

+        npx react-native init AwesomeProject
+        cd /AwesomeProject
+        npx run-android or npx react-native run-android (to run the android app) npx run-ios or npx react-native run-ios (to run the ios app)